arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-11.md

 expressions.
 We've dragged this out long enough.
 It's time to open that door.

+Take a long break.
 Enjoy a Swiss cheese fondue.
+We will see in [Chapter 12](/monadic-parser-combinators-12).

 # Comments